 There are two major types of breast reconstruction: “Autologous reconstruction“ describes making a breast utilizing your own tissue, usually taken from your abdomen, back or buttock.
 “Alloplastic reconstruction” refers to making a breast using one of many different shapes and sizes of implants.
-The best option for you will be discussed and decided between you and Dr. Bowman during your consultation.
+The best option for you will be discussed and decided between you and the Doctor during your consultation.

 Although a breast cancer diagnosis is devastating for most women, our patients tell us that the reconstructive period following the mastectomy is a positive process.
 It is a time of renewal and rebuilding.
 You will feel that you have more control, and in the case of tissue expanders, you begin to see your breast(s) return in form week by week.